Preview Changes will not be visible to customers until published.

 Do I need to fix my odometer inconsistencies?

-Why do inconsistencies occur and how do I avoid them?
+Why do inconsistencies occur, and how do I avoid them?

-1. The odometer reading was added at the incorrect time
+The odometer reading was added at the incorrect time

-When you have read the odometer in your car, it is important that you add the reading to your log in the app immediately, so it will be dated correctly relative to the trips in your log. if you have an inconsistency, the first thing to check is that the reading in question is dated correctly.
+When you have read the odometer in your car, it is important that you add the reading to your log in the app immediately so it will be dated correctly relative to the trips in your log. if you have an inconsistency, the first thing to check is that the reading in question is dated correctly.

-2. The odometer reading was added for the wrong vehicle
+The odometer reading was added for the wrong vehicle

 If you have more than one vehicle in your app, it is important that you make sure to pick the right vehicle when you add an odometer reading.
 Also, if you get a new car, it is important that you add it to the app as a new vehicle and start a new odometer log for it.
-If you have an odometer inconsistency, please make sure that you haven’t added an odometer reading to the wrong vehicle in the app.
+If you have an odometer inconsistency, please ensure you haven’t added an odometer reading to the wrong vehicle in the app.

 If you are using the app with the same account on more than one device, then your trips might get tracked more than once.
 This is one of the reasons that we strongly advise against using the same account on more devices simultaneously.
 If you do so anyway and have odometer inconsistencies in your log, please make sure that you do not have double-entry trips in your log.

-4. You are auto-tracking using Smartphone ‘Motion’ Detection and have irrelevant mileage in your log
+You are auto-tracking using Smartphone ‘Motion’ Detection and have irrelevant mileage in your log

 If you are using the Motion Detection auto-tracking function that allows you to track your trips automatically using only your Smartphone (and not the iBeacon), please make sure that there is no irrelevant mileage in your log.
 When you use this form of auto-tracking, the app starts tracking when you move above a certain speed and apart from drives, it might also log bike rides, runs, and trips with public transportation.
 Irrelevant mileage of this kind can cause inconsistencies in your odometer log if you have tracked and logged irrelevant mileage to the car that you are reading the odometer for.

-5. You are adding odometer readings at the same time as adding manual trips
+You are adding odometer readings at the same time as adding manual trips

 When you add a manual trip in the app or on the website, the end time of that trip will automatically be set to the exact time that the trip was added, unless you change it manually.
 This happens on the assumption that you add the manual trip after you have driven it.
 If you instead add the manual trip before you have driven it, the start and stop time of that trip as suggested by the app will be incorrect as the trip is backdated.
 Therefore, you might end up with inconsistencies in your odometer log if you are adding odometer readings and manual trips at the same time and before you have driven the trip in question.